The Investment Treaty Arbitration Review: Enforcement of Awards

 Most states now follow a 'restrictive theory' of immunity, which shields a sovereign state from the jurisdiction of the courts of another state with respect to sovereign acts, but not commercial activities.43 States that follow the restrictive theory of immunity and are parties to one or more of the multilateral enforcement treaties discussed in this chapter are likely to recognise an 'arbitration exception' to sovereign immunity, ensuring that foreign states cannot use sovereign immunity as a defence to the recognition of an arbitral award.

 The English State Immunity Act 1978 (SIA) likewise embodies a restrictive theory of sovereign immunity.
 As explained by Lord Denning MR in Trendtex Trading v.
-Central Bank of Nigeria QB 529, '[g]overnments everywhere engage in activities which although incidental in one way or another to the business of government are in themselves essentially commercial.
-It is, therefore, only in respect of its sovereign activities that a state may reasonably expect to be immune from proceedings in a foreign court'.
+Central Bank of Nigeria:48 'Governments everywhere engage in activities which although incidental in one way or another to the business of government are in themselves essentially commercial in nature.'49 As a matter of general principle only in respect of its sovereign activities should a state reasonably expect to be immune from proceedings in a foreign court.
 English law also distinguishes between jurisdictional immunity and immunity from execution.
-As regards the former, a state will not be immune in cases where it 'has agreed in writing to submit a dispute which has arisen, or may arise, to arbitration, the State is not immune as respects proceedings in the courts of the United Kingdom which relate to the arbitration'.48
+As regards the former, if a state 'has agreed in writing to submit a dispute which has arisen, or may arise, to arbitration, the State is not immune as respects proceedings in the courts of the United Kingdom which relate to the arbitration'.50

 By contrast, states such as China maintain a system of absolute immunity.
-Under this approach, foreign states enjoy an absolute immunity to suit – including those seeking to merely enforce an arbitral award – absent explicit, contemporaneous waiver of such immunity.
-As explained by the Hong Kong Court of Final Appeal in FG Hemisphere v.
-Congo, the longstanding Chinese state policy of granting foreign states absolute immunity does not permit a finding of implicit waiver by virtue of the foreign state award debtor's agreement to arbitrate.49
+Under this approach, foreign states enjoy an absolute immunity to suit – including those seeking merely to enforce an arbitral award – absent explicit, contemporaneous waiver of that immunity.
+As explained by the Hong Kong Court of Final Appeal in Congo v.
+FG Hemisphere,51 the long-standing Chinese state policy of granting foreign states absolute immunity does not permit a finding of implicit waiver by virtue of the foreign state award debtor's agreement to arbitrate.

 Immunity from execution and attachment

 Moreover, even once a foreign state's immunity from execution is abrogated, sovereign immunity statutes may nonetheless limit the categories of sovereign property against which a judgment may be satisfied.
-For example, in the United States, US courts may only execute against a foreign state's 'property used for a commercial activity in the United States'.52 The English SIA operates similarly in respect of immunity from execution, which does not apply to property which is 'for the time being in use or intended for use for commercial purposes'.53
+For example, in the United States, the courts may only execute against a foreign state's 'property used for a commercial activity in the United States'.54 The English SIA operates similarly in respect of immunity from execution, which does not apply to property that is 'for the time being in use or intended for use for commercial purposes'.55

-Identifying a foreign state's property and proving its commercial use, however, can prove quite difficult and often requires extensive discovery.
+Identifying a foreign state's property and proving its commercial use can prove quite difficult, however, and often requires extensive discovery.
 In Aurelius Capital Partners v.
-Argentina,54 the judgment creditors of Argentina identified and restrained certain funds held by US investment managers on behalf of Argentine workers and pensioners, arguing that such funds were being used for a commercial activity by earning revenues in the United States.
-The creditors restrained those assets while they were in the United States, just prior to their scheduled repatriation to the Argentine social security administration (Administration).55 The Court of Appeals for the Second Circuit ultimately vacated the restraint because the judgment creditors had not proven that, at the time of the attachment, the property was used for a commercial activity in the United States when in the hands of the sovereign.
-Specifically, the court explained that '[t]he commercial activities of the private corporations who managed these assets' before they were transferred to Argentina were 'irrelevant', and found that because the funds were restrained at the very moment that title over the funds was transferred to the Administration, 'neither the Administration nor the Republic had the opportunity to use the funds for any commercial activity whatsoever'.56 Absent evidence that the funds were to be used for commercial activity in the United States by Argentina after gaining possession of those funds, the funds were released.
+Argentina,56 the judgment creditors of Argentina identified and restrained certain funds held by US investment managers on behalf of Argentine workers and pensioners, arguing that the funds were being used for a commercial activity by earning revenues in the United States.
+The creditors restrained those assets while they were in the United States, just prior to their scheduled repatriation to the Argentine social security administration (Administration).57 The Court of Appeals for the Second Circuit ultimately vacated the restraint because the judgment creditors had not proven that, at the time of the attachment, the property was used for a commercial activity in the United States when in the hands of the sovereign.
+Specifically, the court explained that '[t]he commercial activities of the private corporations who managed these assets' before they were transferred to Argentina were 'irrelevant', and found that because the funds were restrained at the very moment that title over the funds was transferred to the Administration, 'neither the Administration nor the Republic had the opportunity to use the funds for any commercial activity whatsoever'.58 Absent evidence that the funds were to be used for commercial activity in the United States by Argentina after gaining possession of those funds, the funds were released.

 iv Recent developments: intra-EU disputes

-An area of investment award enforcement in a current state of flux involves the enforceability of awards involving parties from European Union (EU) Member States in light of a decision from the European Court of Justice (CJEU) – constitutionally designated as the apex judicial authority on questions of EU law in accordance with the Treaty on the Functioning of the European Union (TFEU) – declaring that the arbitral dispute resolution provision contained within a bilateral investment treaty between two EU Member States was contrary to EU law.
-Specifically, in the case of Achmea B.V. v.
-Slovak Republic,57 the CJEU ruled that agreement to arbitrate contained within 1991 bilateral investment treaty between The Netherlands and Slovakia (Netherlands–Slovakia BIT) was invalid because it did not provide a mechanism by which the CJEU could provide preliminary rulings on matters of EU law in accordance with Article 267 of the TFEU.
-The Achmea decision called into question the enforceability of dozens of investment treaty awards rendered against EU Member States, and has been cited by many of those states as a basis for resisting compliance with arbitral awards issued under multilateral treaties such as the Energy Charter Treaty (the ECT).
-The European Commission (EC) has further taken a position that any arbitral award issued pursuant to an investment treaty between intra-EU parties must be considered illegal 'state aid', and contrary to EU law to the extent that such law vests the EC with sole authority to require the payment of subsidies between and among EU Member States.
-These recent developments have upended investor–state arbitration in the EU and leaves substantial uncertainty for EU investors with unsatisfied arbitral awards against EU Member States.
+An area of investment award enforcement in a current state of flux is the enforceability of awards involving parties from Member States of the European Union in light of a decision from the European Court of Justice (CJEU) – constitutionally designated as the apex judicial authority on questions of EU law in accordance with the Treaty on the Functioning of the European Union (TFEU) – declaring that the arbitral dispute resolution provision contained within a bilateral investment treaty (BIT) between two EU Member States was contrary to EU law.
+Specifically, in the case of Achmea BV v.
+Slovak Republic (Achmea),59 the CJEU ruled that agreement to arbitrate contained within 1991 bilateral investment treaty between The Netherlands and Slovakia (Netherlands–Slovakia BIT) was invalid because it did not provide a mechanism by which the CJEU could provide preliminary rulings on matters of EU law in accordance with Article 267 of the TFEU.
+The Achmea decision called into question the enforceability of dozens of investment treaty awards rendered against EU Member States and has been cited by many of those states as a basis for resisting compliance with arbitral awards issued under multilateral treaties, such as the Energy Charter Treaty (ECT).
+The European Commission has further taken a position that any arbitral award issued pursuant to an intra-EU investment treaty (i.e., between EU parties) must be considered illegal 'state aid', and contrary to EU law to the extent that such law vests the Commission with sole authority to require the payment of subsidies between and among EU Member States.
+These recent developments have upended investor-state arbitration in the European Union and leaves substantial uncertainty for EU investors with unsatisfied arbitral awards against EU Member States.
 The following section discusses these defences to enforcement and recent decisions of national courts addressing them.

 i CJEU review of EU law